 Chayote (pronounced chahy-oh-tee) is a light green, pear-shaped fruit with a single, large pit and edible flesh and skin.
 The flesh of the chayote is mild in flavor.
-It has a texture somewhere in between a potato and cucumber.
+Its texture falls somewhere in between a potato and cucumber.
 Although technically a fruit, chayote is often used more like a vegetable in Latin cuisine.

 What Is It?